What is Generative Engine Optimization (GEO)? 2026 Guide

 Start with the platform most relevant to your audience and business model:

 Choose ChatGPT if: Your audience includes knowledge workers, professionals, and researchers.
-ChatGPT dominates professional use cases with 43% of professionals using it for work-related tasks.
+ChatGPT dominates professional use cases with 43% of professionals using it for work-related tasks as early as 2023 for work-related tasks.

 Choose Perplexity if: You publish frequently updated content or serve audiences valuing recent information.
 Perplexity strongly favors fresh content and rewards frequent publishing.

-Choose Google AI Overviews if: You already rank well organically (top 10).
-Google AI Overviews strongly favor content that already performs well in traditional search.
+Choose Google AI Overviews if: You already rank well organically.
+Google AI Overviews tend to favor content that performs well in traditional search, though citations are increasingly drawn from beyond the top 10.

 Most content strategies benefit from optimizing for multiple platforms simultaneously by following universal GEO principles (answer-first structure, fact density, cited sources) that work across platforms.